egomobile/e-gpt/examples/explain_command.md

 > Explains source code.

-If you for example have this [BASIC spagetti code](https://www.geeksforgeeks.org/spaghetti-code/) in a `spagetti.bas` file:
+If, for example, you have this [BASIC spaghetti code](https://www.geeksforgeeks.org/spaghetti-code/) in a `spaghetti.bas` file:

 ```basic
 i=0